nryanov/nryanov.github.io/_posts/2023/2023-06-07-delivery-semantics.markdown

 If `at-most-once` is such unreliable that can lose messages why it even exists?
 There are multiple answers for it:
-- Because of nature of some systems
+- Special requirements
 - Implementation simplicity

-What does `nature of some systems` mean?
-It means that some systems have special requirements like delivery speed rather than reliability.
+Special requirements mean that some systems have requirements like delivery speed and ability to continue delivery rather than reliability.
 A classic example is VoIP (VoIP) services.
 Such services use UDP to transfer data. `UDP` is a transport protocol that does not guarantee delivery of packages (order and absence of duplicates are also not guaranteed), but using of this protocol allows continuing to receive new data (or voice in this example).
 At the end, repeating last sentence(s) to your companion is not a big deal in comparison with a stopped call.